The Bonnier 5 cc diesel

 Of course, all that we can say at present about relative numbers of the two models is that the switch occurred somewhere between engine numbers 1055 and 2473.
 We'd need more serial numbers to narrow that gap.
 The same goes for the total number of engines of both types manufactured.
 All that we know at present is that at least 2473 examples of both types combined were produced.
 To resolve both of these issues, it would be particularly helpful to have some more Mk.
 II serial numbers.
 Any offers?!?

-The only other identification which appeared on all of the engines was the name “C.BONNIER” cast in relief as written onto the left-hand side of the main bearing housing.
-I’m unsure at present whether the early models were similarly identified, but it seems likely – it would actually appear that both models used the same main crankcase casting.
+The only other identification which evidently appeared on all of the Mk.
+I engines was the name “C.BONNIER” cast in relief as written onto the left-hand side of the main bearing housing.
+I’m unsure at present whether the later Mk.
+II models were similarly identified, but it seems likely – it would actually appear that both models used the same main crankcase casting.

 It’s impossible to comment authoritatively on the general standard of construction of these engines on the basis of the three examples for which first-hand data are available.
 All that can be said is that the standard of workmanship displayed by those three engines bears comparison with that of the better-quality models from other contemporary manufacturers.
 If they were all this good, we would objectively rate the standard of their construction as high.
 Although my own more complete engine has clearly been mounted and used, it retains excellent compression with first-class bearing fits throughout, as does its less perfect companion.
 David’s example was reportedly similarly well-fitted.

 It’s perhaps fair to all concerned to summarize the Bonnier 5 cc diesel as in effect little more than a heavily-restyled Micron 5 cc model.
 The visual differences were certainly sufficient to make the Bonnier a distinct production – you couldn’t mistake one for the other.
 However, in functional terms the two models were more or less identical apart from the Bonnier's seemingly more efficient induction system.